How to migrate Azure AD Connect to a new server? You have Azure AD Connect…

 You successfully imported a PST file to Office 365.

 You learned how to import PST files to Office 365.
 There are a couple of steps involved in uploading PSTs to Office 365.
-But, it’s the best way to have the PST files imported in Office 365 with AzCopy and Microsoft 365 compliance.
+But, it’s best to have the PST files imported in Office 365 with AzCopy and Microsoft Purview compliance portal.
 It’s better than importing the PSTs in each Outlook client.

 Did you enjoy this article?
 You may also like Send from Alias in Office 365.
 Don’t forget to follow us and share this article.